asedmammad/visiwise-tracking-assignment/interview-assignment.md

 ## 🔧 The Task

-Your goal is to write a Django management command that scrapes *all* quotes and author details from the authenticated section of the "Quotes to Scrape" site.
+Your goal is to write a Django code that scrapes *all* quotes and author details from the authenticated section of the "Quotes to Scrape" site.

 The target is: `https://quotes.toscrape.com/login`

 ### 1. Define Your Models

 In `scraper/models.py`, define the Django models to store the data you will scrape.
-- You must have models for *Quotes*, *Authors*, and *Tags*.
-- The models must be *normalized* to handle the relationships and avoid data duplication.

 ### 2. Handle Login